FischKevin/FischKevin/README.md

 👯‍♀️ I WILL BE looking to collaborate on open source projects but (I think) I have not enough skills.

-🤔 I'm NOT looking for help with JavaScript because I prefer looking for answers by myself.
-It's better to learn new skills.

 💬 Ask me about everything you want.
 Maybe I can help.

 📫 How to reach me : you can find contact links above.

-😄 Pronouns : he/him

 ⚡️ Fun fact : before switching to frontend developpment, I was a QA for 15 years.
 ## 🛠 Skills